habi/acinar-analysis-manuscript/manuscript.md

 It seems to be that the total number of alveoli is dependent on unknown small methodical differences and minute differences in how the operator actually does count.
 The seemingly minuscule volume fraction of lung studied (around 1 % or less) in this manuscript is---according to the stereological guidelines [@doi:10.1164/rccm.200809-1522ST]---ample volume to gain mathematically correct results if the stereology is carried out correctly as we have done to the best of our knowledge.
 For human lungs for example a so-called sampling cascade is used to study details down to the thickness of the air-blood barrier (0.5 µm, see Figure 1 of [@doi:10.1152/japplphysiol.00808.2006] for a visualization of this cascade).
-The studied volume in this case is several decimal powers less than what is studied here and still mathematically sound and accepted.
+The studied volume is in that case multiple decimal powers smaller than what is studied here while still being mathematically sound and accepted.

 However, relative numbers as reported in this study are more reliable.
 This is especially the case when the comparison is done in groups of animals processed in parallel and counted by the same operator.
-We assessed the same lungs as Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013], but performed our assessment based on a very different imaging method and with two different persons performing the stereological assessment at two very different points in time.
+We assessed the same lungs as Tschanz et al. [@doi:10.1152/japplphysiol.01355.2013], but performed our assessment based on a different imaging method and with two different persons performing the stereological assessment at two different points in time.
 Furthermore, we used the number of acini as determined by Barre et al. [@doi:10.14814/phy2.12063] which represents a dataset obtained by a third team and which introduces the effect of error propagation.
 This may explain the relative factor of 5.04 that we found as a difference.
 Even if it was shown that the right lower lobe represents a valid sample for the entire lung [@doi:10.3109/01902149009087879; @doi:10.1152/ajplung.00325.2016], we cannot rule out a contribution to the factor by regional differences in the lung which we can not account for in the present study.